Your pension plan with easyJet

 - You’ll receive your user ID and password onscreen and you’ll be able to log in straightaway

-- Go into portal (Aon’s flexible benefits home screen) and link to the pension section you need.
+- Go to benfits4me (Aon’s flexible benefits home screen) and link to the pension section you need

-Your ‘default’ target retirement age is 65 – that is, we assume you plan to retire at age 65 until you tell us otherwise.
-You can change this at any time contact email@example.com(Opens new window) and ask them to send you a form to change your retirement age.
+Your ‘default’ target retirement age is 65.
+You can change this at any time by contacting email@example.com(Opens new window) and asking them to send you a form to change your retirement age.

 If you die before taking your benefits the fund you’ve built up to the date of your death would be payable to your beneficiaries as a cash lump sum and is usually tax-free.